b31ngd3v/MyIGBot/README.md

 ```
 ### Usage

-Here is how to use MyIGBot
+Here is how to use MyIGBot (you can also check usage.py)

 ###### Login Process (if you're account has 2 Factor Auth.
 The Bot Will Ask You The Code.)

 ```sh
 from myigbot import MyIGBot

 bot = MyIGBot('USERNAME', 'PASSWORD')
 ```
 ###### Like post